-• Direct Effects of Action Alternatives B and C on Insects and Diseases
+• Direct Effects of Action Alternatives B and Con Insects and Diseases

-In harvest units, some older, large-diameter, insect-infested and disease-infected trees would be removed to remove Douglas-fir bark beetles from the forest.
+In harvest units, some older, large-diameter, insect-infested and disease-infected trees would be harvested to remove Douglasfir bark beetles from the forest.
 Their removal may reduce successful attacks on green trees due to their higher vigor.
 Species that are susceptible to Armillaria root disease, such as Douglas-fir, would be removed and tolerant species, such as western larch, would remain.

-Indirect Effects of No-Action Alternative A on Insects and Diseases
+• Indirect Effects of No-Action Alternative A on Insects and Diseases